 Homemade Chocolate Chip Cookies For The Holidays

-Luckily, we have all the homemade cookie recipes that she would typically make at Christmas.
+Luckily, we have all the homemade cookie recipes she typically makes at Christmas.

 Baking cookies during the holidays was grandma’s way of saying I love you.

-That kind of lifestyle stays with you as the years go on and the world evolves.
+That lifestyle stays with you as the years go on and the world evolves.

 Visiting Grandma For Christmas

-She believes that her love for baking started since she would often help make cookies.
+She believes her love for baking started when she would often help make cookies.

 Baking was something Mrs. CBB was interested in because she learned from her grandma.